scp-079/screen/pages/etc/principles.md

 Channel operations can be checked: all public channels must have signature on all messages so as to trace back the original poster.
 Once the robot publishes a message on the channel, it can by no means be manually or automatically deleted or edited unless it involves privacy or hazard information, or if it is unblocked, clarified, indexed, or deleted by MANAGE.

 Additional notes: Some channels such as SCP-079-EXCHANGE and SCP-079-WATCH are private channels for internal uses.
-These channels are only opened to staff, supervisors, witnesses, and anti-spam partners.
+These channels are only opened to internal personnel, supervisors, witnesses, and anti-spam partners.
 We will review the identity of whom applies to join the channels and make a [public list](/transparency/).

 ## Mutual Choice Principle